Yashwanth-K/Kaggle-Competation-Google-Analytics-Customer-Revenue-Prediction/README.md

 **Data Mining**

 The data is shared in big query and csv format.
-The csv files contains some filed with json objects.We need to convert them and explore the revised dataset.<br>
+The csv files contains some columns filled with json objects.We need to convert them and explore the revised dataset.<br>
 For converting the JSON column we need to import:
 ```
 from pandas.io.json import json_normalize